gdg-norway/devfest/content/blog/get-ready-for-2020.md

 ---
-title: Get ready for DevFest Norway 2020!
+title: Get ready for DevFest Norway 2021!
 brief: Dear friends!
 We have great news for you ❤️
 image: /images/blog/group.jpg
 date: 2020-08-24
 draft: false
 ---

-#devfestno 2020 goes online and will be free! 😍👏
+#devfestno 2021 goes online and will be free! 😍👏

-We are very excited and happy about this decision!
+We are very excited and happy about this!

 Stay tuned! 🚀